At The RCC

 Sound!
 An introduction…

-Sound! is a new weekend-long event that celebrates the art of music and sound in film, via a series of film screenings, live performances, workshops and interactive events.
+Sound! is a weekend-long event that celebrates the art of music and sound in film, via a series of film screenings, live performances, workshops and interactive events.

-Presented by Regional Cultural Centre Letterkenny in partnership with An Grianan, highlights include screenings of a series of choice celluloid classics, presented with live musical scores, from the silent vampire classic Nosferatu (1923) to the Russian sci-fi masterpiece Solaris (1972).
+Presented by Regional Cultural Centre Letterkenny in partnership with An Grianan, last years highlights included screenings of a series of choice celluloid classics, presented with live musical scores, from the silent vampire classic Nosferatu (1923) to the Russian sci-fi masterpiece Solaris (1972).
 Other highlights include Irish National Opera’s ‘virtual reality opera’ Out Of The Ordinary and a special presentation of Ireland’s Oscar contender An Cailín Ciúin, along with talks, workshops and a special family presentation of classic silent film comedy shorts with live musical accompaniment.

 Curated by Derek O’Connor (RTÉ) and Jeremy Fitz Howard (RCC), Sound!
 Is presented by Regional Cultural Centre, Letterkenny in association with An Grianán Theatre.